-ACC Chapters & Pro Bono
+ACC Chapters and Pro Bono

 Since its inception, CPBO has worked closely with the Association of Corporate Counsel (ACC) and many local chapters of the organization on pro bono matters.
 ACC currently has 54 chapters, which represent more than 30,000 in-house counsel around the globe.
 ACC Chapters are engaged in improving access to justice in a number of ways, including coordinating pro bono projects for their members, supporting local legal services organizations, developing important connections between in-house volunteers and pro bono opportunities, and expressing the voice of the in-house bar on access to justice related issues, such as authorized in-house counsels’ right to practice pro bono.